128technology/docs/docs/concepts_machine_communication.md

 This document lists the different communication channels between nodes within a router, between peering routers, and between routers and their conductor.
 This is to provide:

 - A guide for port forwarding when deploying a conductor behind a firewall
-- A tool to help predict and manage the amount of ambient, management-plane bandwidth that 128T software will use during "steady state."
+- A tool to help predict and manage the amount of ambient, management-plane bandwidth that SSR software will use during "steady state."
 (This is useful when deploying devices that have limited use and/or expensive WAN connections, such as LTE.)

 ## Connections
-Each running instance of 128T software (generically termed as a _node_) can exist in one of two _roles_: a _router_ or a _conductor_.
+Each running instance of SSR software (generically termed as a _node_) can exist in one of two _roles_: a _router_ or a _conductor_.
 Furthermore, two _nodes_ can be coupled together to form a highly available router or conductor.
 There are machine to machine (M2M) connections between the various topologies of nodes, which will be covered here.
 These include:

 - Node to node connectivity within a highly available router
 - Router to router connectivity between peering routers